Browse the glossary using this index

 Answer:

-Unfortunately Wittenborg does not provide assistance in this procedure.
-Additionally, student housing is accorded only to students who are fully registered at Wittenborg.
+Unfortunately Wittenborg does not provide assistance with this procedure.
+Additionally, student housing is afforded only to students who are fully registered at Wittenborg.

 Students who wish to bring along their family members can apply for a dependent visa at the IND (Immigratie en Naturalisatiedienst).
 More information about the conditions and requirements for this visa can be obtained via the IND website at Family | Immigration and Naturalisation Service (IND).